- September 4, 2014

 Train Fever was developed by Urban Games.

-Train Fever is a single player game.
+Train Fever is a single player game with multiplayer support.